THE TRADITIONAL CHAMPAGNE MODEL

 THOUGHTS FOR TOMORROW

 A constant focus on conserving the lands and practices that protect the ecosystem has led to recognition of the House vineyards for its sustainable viticulture.
-It has also been certified as of certified as to be of High Environmental Value.
+It has also been certified of High Environmental Value.

 Comprising 123 points, this programme is both demanding and complete, going from soil and vineyard nutrition, maintenance of the soil and management of the vines to waste management.